JordanMarr/SqlHydra/README.md

 1) Install `SqlHydra` and `Myriad.Sdk` from NuGet.

-2) Add a `myriad.toml` configuration file to your project with the following:
+2) Add a `myriad.toml` configuration file to your project with a namespace that will contain your generated F# record types:

 ```toml
 [ssdt]
 namespace = "AdventureWorks"
 ```

-(The generated F# records will be added to the namespace you configure.)

 3) Add an `ItemGroup` to your .fsproj file to configure a .dacpac input file and an .fs output file: